 All New Castle County Library cards expire annually and must be renewed.
 At the time of renewal, there will be an address check requiring valid photo ID with the borrower's current address.
-A borrower with accumulated fines/fees must pay the amount owed in full (down to a zero balance) during the renewal process, regardless of the amount owed.
-Any juvenile cards associated with the account will be renewed at this time and any accumulated fines and fees must be paid in full.
+A borrower with accumulated fines/fees more than a year old must pay the amount owed in full (down to a zero balance) during the renewal process, regardless of the amount owed.

 PLEASE NOTE: Classic Catalog has been discontinued.
 Please change your bookmarks to use the new catalog and follow the instructions below for renewals.